RosettaCommons/demos/public/supercharge/readme.txt

   24  A  NATAA
   26  A  NATAA

-if the default were NATRO, for example, no design would occur!
+Note: an input resfile is optional.
+However, every supercharge run generates an output resfile that governs the design run.
+The default of this output resfile is NATAA, which prevents core residues from mutating (see below).
+The input resfile is read first, the output resfile (see below) is read second, and this is why ALLAA must be the default for the input resfile.
+If the default were NATRO, for example, no design would occur!

 /////////////////////////////////////////////////////////////////////////////////////////////////////